NEURELIS PRIVACY NOTICE

 You can opt out of third parties collecting your Personal Information for targeted advertising purposes in the United States by visiting the National Advertising Initiative’s (NAI) opt-out page and the Digital Advertising Alliance’s (DAA) opt-out page.

 Your browser settings also may allow you to transmit a “Do Not Track” signal when you visit various websites.
 Our Services are not configured to respond to “Do Not Track” signals received from browsers.
-To learn more about “Do Not Track” signals, you can visit here.
+However, our Services may recognize certain opt-out preference signals, such as the Global Privacy Control, in which case, we will process these signals as requests to opt out of targeted advertising and requests to not “sell” or “share” your personal information according to applicable law.
+You may set such a signal through your browser or browser extension.

 If you have further questions regarding the specific information about you that we process or retain, as well as your choices regarding our collection and use practices, please contact us using the information listed below in the “How to Contact Us” section.